-I’ve published twenty books over the last twenty years including the highly successful and well-regarded Queer: A Graphic History, and Rewriting the Rules (now in its second edition).
+I’ve published twenty three books over the last twenty years including the highly successful and well-regarded Queer: A Graphic History, and Rewriting the Rules (now in its second edition).
 I primarily write in the self-help and non-fiction genres for a general audience.
 I also sometimes write for therapists and other practitioners specifically, and I write some comics and fiction.

 The topics that I write on include love, sex, and gender, particularly Gender, Sexual and Relationship Diversity (GSRD) including bi, trans, non-binary gender, kink, and non-monogamy/polyamory.
-I also write on mental health, self-care, counselling/therapy, mindfulness, and related topics.
+I also write on mental health, trauma, self-care, counselling/therapy, mindfulness, and related topics.

 In my writing I draw on over twenty years of experience studying, researching, and lecturing across psychology, sociology, and media/cultural studies.
 I also draw on over a decade’s learning and experience in both psychotherapy and LGBTQ+ activism, including studying Buddhist, existential, queer and intersectional feminist thought and practice.
 You can read my CV here.

 I mostly write books in the self-help genre which make central the social context of the struggles people have.
 I also write graphic guides which explain academic, therapeutic, and activist ideas simply.
 I’m interested in writing books which mix non-fiction together with fiction, memoir, and comics, as well as collaborating with other writers and illustrators to weave together multiple voices.